Skip to navigationSkip to main contentSkip to footerScaleway DocsSparklesIconAsk our AI

 </html>

-6. Run the following command to install the Gin package:
+6. Run the following command to install the Gin package and tidy dependencies:

 go get -u github.com/gin-gonic/gin